Climb Up to the Moor - the touring exhibition

-The group collage/floor installation, 'Groundcover' was so impressive by the time it had been added to over the four years of the touring exhibition that Staff and Friends of the Dales Countryside Museum will be making it into a permanent wall hanging.
+The group collage/floor installation, 'Groundcover' was so impressive by the time it had been added to over the four years of the touring exhibition that Staff and Friends of the Dales Countryside Museum decided to make it into a permanent wall hanging.
 Look out for it at: www.dalescountrysidemuseum.org.uk/

 - In 2012 the exhibition was hosted by the Dales Countryside Museum, Hawes and The Station, Richmond.

 - During 2013 it was held in The Folly, Settle, and in September part of it went to the Visitor Centres at Edale and Castleton in the Peak District.

 - In 2014 it was at Brockhole in the Lake District from February through to mid April, at Clitheroe Castle in Lancashire through Mid May to Mid June, and at Kirkleatham Museum near Redcar from October through to April 2015.

 - Thanks to the Quaker Arts Network, Climb up to the Moor had a very popular showing in 'The Light' - www.friendshouse.co.uk/thelight - at Friends House on Euston Road (opposite Euston Station) in London from 18 - 29 August 2015.

 - Later that year a hugely successful selling exhibition was hosted by Tennants of Leyburn from late October through to mid November 2015.

 The expanding group collage floor installation - "Groundcover"

 The Exhibition at the Dales Countryside Museum, Hawes, Wensleydale